 Homebuilders around the country are concerned about sustainability.
-They want to preserve the planet’s natural beauty, for their children and their children’s children.
-They recognize the impacts, both positive and negative, that large scale construction projects can have on the local community and globally.
+They want to preserve the planet’s natural beauty for their children and their children’s children.
+They recognize the impacts that large-scale construction projects can have on local and global communities.

-These responsible builders are constantly evaluating their building practices, looking for ways to decrease their environmental impact and assure that needed resources remain available in the future.
+Responsible builders are constantly evaluating their building practices, seeking ways to reduce their environmental impact and ensure that the resources needed remain available in the future.

-Trim is one product that builders might not think about when evaluating their environmental footprint, but exterior millwork can make a big difference, assuming the right products are selected.
-In order to maximize the sustainability of the trim you use in your projects, there’s no substitute for preservative treated, primed whitewood trim millwork.
+Trim is one product that builders might not think about when evaluating their environmental footprint, but exterior millwork can make a big difference.
+To maximize the sustainability of the trim you use in your projects, it’s important to understand the problems with pressure-treated trim and why there’s no substitute for preservative-treated, primed whitewood trim millwork.

 There are a number of alternative materials used to manufacture trim, but for various reasons, these aren’t as sustainable as treated softwood trim.
 We’ll look at a few of these competing products to see how they stack up.